microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/web/GetStartedNextSteps.md

 Fluent UI React components are highly customizable using CSS-in-JS.
 We also support customization of colors and more throughout the entire app using themes.

-For an overview of styling and theming approaches in Fabric, see [this page](https://github.com/Microsoft/frontend-bootcamp/tree/master/step2-03/demo).
+For an overview of styling and theming approaches in Fluent UI, see [this page](https://github.com/Microsoft/frontend-bootcamp/tree/master/step2-03/demo).
 Then check out the links below for more details:

 <ul class="md-list--flex">
   <li class="mdut--full">[Theme designer](https://aka.ms/themedesigner)</li>